Digital EGA Four gas Assisted Tuning

 Digital systems use HC as an indicator of engine efficiency.

 Lower unburned hydrocarbon ppm (parts per million) in exhaust, when finished tuning to Best Power indicates good overall state of engine health - you'd even see that large bore engines, at 200 to 300 ppm, are cleaner burning than small bore engines, usually 600 to 800 ppm).
-That's due to increase boundary area.
+That's due to increase boundary surface area.

 O2 sensor and a/f ratio = no information.....

-Generally, after you finished fuel tuning, you'd see high HC and low CO2 - and that would indicate that you should try backing off the ignition timing.
+Generally, after you finished fuel tuning, you'd see high HC and low CO2 - and that would indicate that you should try backing off or advancing the ignition timing.
 If it's too advanced - the power will improve as it's retarded and the HC will drop to <1000 ppm, due to better combustion efficiency.

 O2 sensor and a/f ratio = no information.......